SEIfeoluwa/u4_lesson_vue_APIs/README.md

 - Fork and clone
 - `npm install`
-- Create a `.env` in the root of this project
+- Create a `.env` in the root directory of this project

 ## Overview

 In this lesson, we'll learn how to interact with RESTful API's utilizing VueJS.
-We'll be utilizing the Open Weather Map api to build a small weather application.
+We'll be utilizing the Open Weather Map API to build a small weather application.
 Like most other frameworks and libraries, Vue has a component lifecycle that allows us to control what happens when a component is rendered, updated, and removed from the DOM tree.
 We'll utilize these component lifecycle methods to trigger a request to retrieve weather data.
-We'll also be utilizing the browsers native Geolocation API to retrieve a users location in order to send our API requests.
+We'll also be utilizing the browser's native Geolocation API to retrieve a user's location in order to send our API requests.

 ## Getting An API Key

-Start by heading over to [Open Weather](https://home.openweathermap.org/users/sign_up) to sign up for an account, once you've signed up, you can head [here](https://home.openweathermap.org/api_keys) to view your api key.
+Start by heading over to [Open Weather](https://home.openweathermap.org/users/sign_up) to sign up for an account.
+Once you've signed up, you can head [here](https://home.openweathermap.org/api_keys) to view your API key.

-Take your api key and add it to the `.env` file you created earlier with a variable of `VUE_APP_WEATHER_KEY`.
+Take your API key and add it to the `.env` file you created earlier with a variable of `VUE_APP_WEATHER_KEY`.

 ## Vue Component Lifecycle Methods

-VueJS provides us with a few component lifecycle methods also known as `hooks`:
+VueJS provides us with a few component lifecycle methods that are also known as `hooks`:

 - mounted
 - created